Windy & Carl

 Unlike noteworthy prior drone/ambient artists (such as Cluster, Brian Eno, Popol Vuh, et al.), Windy & Carl's drones are primarily derived from guitar, particularly via usage of delay effects, reverb effects, and E-Bow, rather than synthesizers.
 Another noteworthy aspect of W&C's sound is the absence of drums.

+Windy & Carl have recorded 15 albums and many singles and EPs and continue to perform live.
+Their latest full-length album, Heavy Early & The Creation of Venus, was released by their own Blue Flea label in 2024.